-Stage 5 / Stage 6 course requirements - unit(s) of competency Course requirements will be met through: (insert the indicative hours in the relevant column) Unit code Unit title Indicative hours RPL credit transfer further study Mandatory / core ory/core units of competency to be ework syllabus or course descriptio
+Stage 5 / Stage 6 course requirements - unit(s) of competency Course requirements will be met through: (insert the indicative hours in the relevant column) Unit code Unit title Indicative hours RPL credit transfer further study Mandatory / core List the mandatory/core units of competency to be included in the VET course - refer to the HSC VET Framework syllabus or course description for the Stage 5 / Stage 6 VET BEC.
+Indicative hou ırs sub-total

-Indicative hours sub-total

-Section 5 (b) HSC Content (Industry Curriculum Framework 240/360-hour course only) delivering the HSC (HSC focus areas) ed unit of competency has been awarded through RPL or credit transfer, the RTO course is responsible for determining any gaps in learning for the HSC Content and for providing a program that enables the student to address the identified tion 3 in the HSC VET Framework syllabus.)
-The scope of learnir been covered : ng for all mandatory focus areas and stream focus area (where applicable) has 🗌 yes 🗌 no (if no, provide details of gap program below) HSC Content gap program opportunities/program that will be provided to the student to enable them to

-Section 5 (c) Work placement (where required) Mandatory work placement requirements for the VET course: hours Quantity of credit awarded by RPL: hours Gap to meet HSC course work placement requirements: (minimum work placement hours minus hours awarded by RPL) hours

-Work placement gap planning

-Outline the planning to ensure that the student will be able to complete the remaining work placement requirements in accordance with the Timetable of Actions for Secondary Schools:
+Section 5 (b) HSC Content (Industry Curriculum Framework 240/360-hour course only)

+Where an associated unit of competency has been awarded through RPL or credit transfer, the RTO delivering the HSC course is responsible for determining any gaps in learning for the HSC Content (HSC focus areas) and for providing a program that enables the student to address the identified gaps.
+(Refer to Section 3 in the HSC VET Framework syllabus.)
+The scope of learning for all mandatory focus areas and stream focus area (where applicable) has been covered: yes no (if no, provide details of gap program below) HSC Content gap program Outline the learning opportunities/program that will be provided to the student to enable them to address identified gaps: Section 5 (c) Work placement (where required) Mandatory work placement requirements for the VET course: hours Quantity of credit awarded by RPL: hours Gap to meet HSC course work placement requirements: (minimum work placement hours minus hours awarded by RPL) hours Work placement gap planning Outline the planning to ensure that the student will be able to complete the remaining work placement requirements in accordance with the Timetable of Actions for Secondary Schools :
-Application for RPL and/or credit transfer within Stage 5 or Stage 6 VET courses (updated May 9th 2018)

-SECT TION 6 HSC exam preparation and estimated exam mark (where relevant) prepa under ration and de take the VE lity of the school or college/RTO delivering the HSC course to manage HSC exam etermine an appropriate estimated exam mark for students who intend to Γ course HSC exam and who have addressed the HSC focus areas (HSC n awarded RPL/credit transfer for the associated units of competency.
-A program te o support the student's HSC exam preparation is available. e learning opportunities/program that will be provided to the student to support exam preparation: An approp identified. riate procedure to determine an estimated exam mark for the student has been

-SECTION 7 Student, school/college and RTO sign off

-The outcome of the application for RPL/credit transfer within the Stage 5/Stage 6 VET course as detailed above, and any programs identified to address gaps in the course requirements and/or HSC exam preparation (where relevant) have been agreed to by all parties involved.
+SECTION 6 HSC exam preparation and estimated exam mark (where relevant) It is the responsibility of the school or college/RTO delivering the HSC course to manage HSC exam preparation and determine an appropriate estimated exam mark for students who intend to undertake the VET course HSC exam and who have addressed the HSC focus areas (HSC Content) and been awarded RPL/credit transfer for the associated units of competency.
+A program to support the student's HSC exam preparation is available.
+Outline the learning opportunities/program that will be provided to the student to support their HSC exam preparation: An appropriate procedure to determine an estimated exam mark for the student has been identified.
+SECTION 7 Student, school/college and RTO sign off The outcome of the application for RPL/credit transfer within the Stage 5/Stage 6 VET course as detailed above, and any programs identified to address gaps in the course requirements and/or HSC exam preparation (where relevant) have been agreed to by all parties involved.
+Student's name: Student's signature: Date: Principal's name: Principal's signature: Date: RTO representative's name: RTO representative's signature: Date: School or College/RTO use only Initial Date RPL/credit transfer determinations have been documented in Section 5(a) of this document.

-Student's name:

-Student's signature: Date:

-Principal's name:

-Principal's signature: Date:

-RTO representative's name:

-RTO representative's signature: Date:

-School or College/RTO use only Action Initial Date RPL/credit transfer determinations have been documented in Section 5(a) of this document.
 RPL/credit transfer outcomes have been reported through Schools Online or the RTO's processes for TAFE NSW.
 This application, along with the evidence for RPL/credit transfer as noted in Section 4, has been filed at the school/college or RTO.

-Application for RPL and/or credit transfer within Stage 5 or Stage 6 VET courses (updated May 9th 2018)

-Application for Recognition of Prior Learning (RPL) and/or Credit Transfer within Stage 5 or Stage 6 VET courses
+(Sample only) Application for Recognition of Prior Learning (RPL) and/or Credit Transfer within Stage 5 or Stage 6 VET courses